• Products

 Public links ignore restrictions on who can view content in Confluence.

-Public pages are not indexed by search engines, which means no one will be able to find the public page in a Google search.
+This means that public links are not indexed by search engines, which means no one will be able to find the public link in a Google search.
 They need the actual public link.
-Atlassian has taken all necessary steps within its capability to make sure search engines do not index our public links.

 Public links are controlled at 3 levels: